wmorgan/dcos-docs/1.7/administration/installing/cloud/packet.md

 4. Copy `sample.terraform.tfvars` to a new file named `terraform.tfvars`, and edit the new file, filling in the values as desired.
 The following are blank and if not filled in, you will be prompted by terraform when necessary:

-    - packet_api_key - Your packet API key
+    - packet_api_key - Your Packet API key

     - packet_project_id - Packet Project ID